dhleong/ps4-waker/README.md

 be broken out into a separate library, perhaps with more features from the app, such as "on screen keyboard" simulation.
 See the sources in the lib directory for more information on these modules.

+### Acknowledgements

+Acknowledgements
+to [Darryl Sokoloski](https://github.com/dsokoloski/ps4-wake) for his work with the basic wake packet structures, etc. Unlike his implementation, however, it is not necessary to own a Vita or to look at any packets with `ps4-waker`.

 ### Disclaimer